seven5/seven5/nullblog.md

 ### Practice: Getting the server source

-We will detail the project layout for a _Seven5_ project in the next chapter, but for now simply fetch the initial sample code, contained in branch "book\_nullblog" like this:
+We will detail the project layout for a _Seven5_ project in the next chapter, but for now simply fetch the initial sample code, contained in branch "code-book-1" like this:

 ```
 $ cd /tmp
-$ git clone -b book_nullblog git@github.com:seven5/seven5.git book
+$ git clone -b code-book-1 git@github.com:seven5/seven5.git book
 ```

 >>>> Throughout this book will assume you are working through these in examples in the directory `/tmp` and will omit further references to it in command-lines such as the first one above.
 If you are not working in `/tmp` you will need adjust some commands that use absolute paths to match your local system.

 ### Theory: Configuration with environment variables

 _Seven5_ makes heavy use of environment variables for configuration.
-This is for three reasons:
+This is for four reasons:

-1. Using the Seven5 conventions, environment variables allow for multiple projects to developed simultaneously and to allow for easily simulation of different deployment environments and situations
+1. Using the Seven5 conventions, environment variables allow for multiple projects to developed simultaneously
+2. To allow for easily simulation of different deployment environments and situations
-2. Environment variables content are not checked into version control, avoiding a common source of errors
+3. Environment variables content are not checked into version control, avoiding a common source of errors (checking in passwords)
-3. This book's deployment platform, heroku, understands environment variables as a way of configuring applications allowing the book to show the complete development process
+4. This book's deployment platform, heroku, understands environment variables as a way of configuring applications allowing the book to show the complete development process

 ### Theory: GOPATH is the one and only one